-Be that diamond in the rough they’re looking for.
+Be the diamond in the rough they’re looking for.

 Interviewers often speak to several candidates for a position before narrowing their selection and presenting an offer to the most desirable candidate.
 Through the process, the interviewer hopes to stumble upon that needle in the haystack.
 When this happens, it's a huge relief given that it can take months for an organization to fill a position.
 In a study from Bersin by Deloitte, it took an average of 52 days for companies to fill a position in 2015, and for some companies, it takes even longer.

-In your ideal world, you're that "diamond in the rough," or maybe you're simply the candidate that stood out the most amongst other qualified candidates.
-Either way, when you were asked how you would describe yourself, you knew how to use strong words and vocabulary to answer the question.
-Sure, you told the interviewer what they wanted to hear, but you did it from a place of authenticity, integrity and thoughtfulness.
+In an ideal world, you're that "diamond in the rough," or maybe you're simply the candidate that stood out the most amongst other qualified candidates.
+Either way, when you were asked in your interview how you would describe yourself, you knew how to use strong words and vocabulary to answer the question.
+Sure, you told the interviewer what they wanted to hear, but you did it from a place of authenticity, integrity, and thoughtfulness.
 As a result, you landed the job.

-If you want this story to define you, it's important to consider the language and vocabulary you use to answer how you would describe yourself during an interview.
+If you want this story to define you, it's important to consider the language and vocabulary you use to answer the popular “How you would describe yourself?” during an interview.

 Show you represent the top qualities they're looking for

-Below, I've outlined some of the top qualities interviewers look for and the type of response that speaks to those qualities.
+Below is an outline of some of the top qualities interviewers look for and the type of response that speaks to those qualities.
 Consider saying one of these things the next time you are asked how you would describe yourself.

-"Once I'm clear what the task or project is, I'm good at figuring out the best way to accomplish it."
+"Once I'm clear on what the task or project is, I'm good at determining the best way to accomplish it."

 "I believe there is value in collaboration.
 Often, two minds are better than one, and as such, working in a team with a collaborative spirit is important when the need arises."